-Issue/driver Present Position ➔ Projection Impact on services Mitigating plans Policy advice must consider social cohesion and identity issues.
-Society is rapidly diversifying.
-Social changes may impact on operational units, and remain a backdrop to preparation of policy advice.
-Social cohesion and a feeling of belonging is critical for achievement of Council community outcomes.
-Policy advice needs to draw on and reflect diverse views amongst the community Cohesion and inclusion requires ongoing conversations and collaboration.
-It also requires workforce diversity, cultural competence, good data
+Issue/driver Present Position ➔ Projection Impact on services Mitigating plans Policy advice must Society is rapidly • Social changes may impact on • Social cohesion and a feeling of Cohesion and inclusion consider social diversifying. operational units, and remain a belonging is critical for requires ongoing cohesion and identity backdrop to preparation of policy achievement of Council conversations and issues. advice. community outcomes. collaboration.

-• analysis, monitoring & evaluation.
-Development of a new Equity and Inclusion policy should be completed in the 23/24 FY.
+Policy advice needs to draw on and reflect diverse views amongst the community It also requires workforce diversity, cultural competence, good data analysis, monitoring &amp; evaluation.
+Development of a new Equity and Inclusion policy should be completed in the 23/24 FY. -- -- --